Robert-Cunningham/CodeAbility/README.md

     else:
         return false

-## Hardware
+# Hardware
+While the implementation of manuverability commands is very helpful, using voice commands for scrolling or simple navigation is tedious.
+This is why we implemented a custom designed system of foot pedals which allow the user to preform navigational actions quickly and smoothly.

+There are 5 foot pedals, whose actions are completely configurable to any keyboard shortcut in `pedalConfig.json` (see the file for reference as well.
-There are 5 foot pedals, and the default settings map the pedals to PTT, Shift, Down, Up, and Tab.
-Of course, these settings are configurable in pedalConfig.json.
+By default, the settings map the pedals to PTT, Shift, Down, Up, and Tab.

 PTT (Push To Talk):
 When pushing PTT, the program begins listening for commands and processes any speech into formatted syntactic text.
 Letting go of PTT ends speech to text conversion.
 Holding Shift and then depressing PTT latches PTT, so that the program continues listening without continual depression of the PTT pedal.
 To disable PTT latch, press the PTT pedal (pressing Shift is not necessary).